Wondering how much real estate agents earn? We've got you covered!

 Also, keep in mind that choosing to specialize in either sales or rentals will have a significant impact on how much money you make (if you're looking at getting into commercial real estate, that's a whole other ball game - this article by the National Association of Realtors is a great primer).
 Basically, you can break down the difference between specializing in sales and rentals like this: there's more money in selling homes, but renting apartments is easier to get started in.

 Why is there more money in sales?
-It's because commissions in sales are significantly bigger than rental commissions – remember, sales agents get paid around 4-6% of a home's sales price, while rental agents usually take home about a month's rent as commission.
-This means that in Boston the average sales commission is around $27,500, versus approximately $2,900 for rentals.
+It's because commissions in sales are significantly larger than rental commissions – remember, sales agents get paid around 4-6% of a home's sales price, while rental agents usually take home about a month's rent as commission.
+This means that in Boston the average sales commission is around $30,000, versus about $2,450 for rentals.
 That's a huge gap!